 God created us to enjoy happiness, peace, and long life.
-Those who live their lives in obedience to God’s law are happy.
+Those, who live their lives in obedience to God’s law are happy.
 “He that keepeth the law, happy is he” (Proverbs 29:18).
 “Keep my commandments: For length of days, and long life, and peace, shall they add to thee” (Proverbs 3:1, 2).
 To the extent that a nation enjoins laws that conflict with God’s laws, that nation will experience social chaos and collapse.
-“And the Lord commanded us to do all these statutes [commandments] … for our good always” (Deuteronomy 6:24).
+For “the Lord commanded us to do all these statutes [commandments] … for our good always” (Deuteronomy 6:24).

 But the good news is that Christ not only pardons repentant sinners, He restores in them the image of God.
-He gives them the grace and power to keep His law “I will put my laws into their mind, and write them in their hearts” (Hebrews 8:10).
-God does the transforming work in the heart.
+He gives them the grace and power to keep His law.
+He promised, “I will put my laws into their mind, and write them in their hearts” (Hebrews 8:10).
+God does the transforming work in the heart (Philippians 2:13).
 Then, the believer can proclaim “I can do all things through Christ” (Philippians 4:13).

 The Bible answers, “For sin shall not have dominion over you: for ye are not under the law, but under grace.
 What then? shall we sin [break the law], because we are not under the law, but under grace?
 God forbid” (Romans 6:14, 15).
 And it adds, “Do we then make void the law through faith?
 God forbid: yea, we establish the law” (Romans 3:31).

 Check out our Bible Answers page for more information on a variety of topics.